 This is the “Tanking” spec.
 Tough and hard to kill, but not a lot of damage.
 The toughness and ability to handle large groups make them fun to level as well as being fine tanks.
 Round up a bunch of mobs and burn them down.

-Blood isn’t usually a PvP spec, but there are some sweet spots before you hit 100 where the can do very well.
-Damage will be the main concern.
+Blood isn’t usually a PvP spec, damage will be the main concern.
+Want a challenge?

 - Death Knight Blood Spec Tanking guide – The build, gems, rotations, and more.